tuupola/slim-jwt-auth/README.md

 ## Security

 JSON Web Tokens are essentially passwords.
 You should treat them as such and you should always use HTTPS.
 If the middleware detects insecure usage over HTTP it will throw a `RuntimeException`.
-This rule is relaxed for requests on localhost.
+By default this rule is relaxed for requests to server running on `localhost`.
 To allow insecure usage you must enable it manually by setting `secure` to `false`.

 ``` php
 $app->add(new Tuupola\Middleware\JwtAuthentication([